deep-ternaloc/deep-ternaloc/README.md

-# deep-ternaloc
+# Deep-TERNALOC
-deep-ternaloc ( Deep Learning Based - Terrain Referenced Navigation and Localization) is a project of Aerospace Research Center / ITU
+Deep-TERNALOC ( Deep Learning Based - Terrain Referenced Navigation and Localization) is a project of Aerospace Research Center / ITU